astropy/astropy/docs/coordinates/index.rst

 Distance
 --------

-|SkyCoord| and the individual frame classes also support specifying a distance
+|skycoord| and the individual frame classes also support specifying a distance
 from the frame origin.
 The origin depends on the particular coordiante frame;
 this can be, e.g., centered on the earth, centered on the solar system barycenter, etc. Two angles and a distance specify a unique point in 3D space,